jseemayer2/dsp/lessons/statistics/2-4-cohens_d.md

 -0.088672927072602
 ```

-From this result we can conclude that first-born's are not statistically significantly heavier or lighter than their younger siblings, being less than 1/10th of 1 standard deviation different.
+From this result we can conclude that **first-born's are not statistically significantly heavier or lighter than their younger siblings**, being less than 1/10th of 1 standard deviation different.